rojberr/free-lightning.ai-runners/README.md

 ## About the Author

-This repository and the accompanying article were created by **Jakub**.
-Jakub is a DevOps engineer and a machine learning enthusiast with experience in building CI/CD pipelines and working with cloud infrastructure.
-He is a member of the **GHOST** (Group Of Horribly Optimistic STatisticians) team, and is passionate about leveraging cutting-edge technologies to optimize machine learning workflows.
+This repository and the accompanying article were created by rojberr.
+Rojberr is a DevOps engineer and a machine learning enthusiast with experience in building CI/CD pipelines and working with cloud infrastructure.
+He is a member of the GHOST (Group Of Horribly Optimistic STatisticians) team, and is passionate about leveraging cutting-edge technologies to optimize machine learning workflows.

 ---